Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 How to Get the Most Out of MODEX 2026

 Go with specific questions, not general curiosity.
 The show floor is overwhelming.
 The teams that extract real value arrive with 3–5 specific operational pain points and evaluate vendors against those.
+If route planning is a priority, understand how to choose the right route planning software before you arrive.

 Bring the right people.
 The best MODEX teams are cross-functional: an operations leader who understands the day-to-day, an IT lead who can assess integration reality and API integrations, and a finance lead who can evaluate total cost of ownership.